 ACON, with the support of NSW Ministry of Health, is offering a free and essential online module designed to increase General Practitioner's understanding of suicide risk factors for LGBTQ people and boost baseline skills and knowledge around assessing suicide risk, responding to distress and suicidality.
 This is available for GPs in NSW.

 Strengthen your understanding of lesbian, gay, bisexual, transgender and Queer (LGBTQ) people and communities to deliver more inclusive, informed and appropriate care.
-This eLearning is launching soon, register below to be notified when it is available.

 After taking this three-hour-long course, GPs will be able to:

 - Communicate appropriately with LGBTQ people based on an understanding of the differences between sex, gender identity, sexual orientation, and gender expression.

 - Recognise LGBTQ mental health and suicide disparities when consulting with LGBTQ people.

 - Identify and manage suicide risk factors when consulting with LGBTQ persons.